soundyogi/html5-console/README.md

-# HTML5 console
+# HTML5 console Polyfill

-This is a minimalistic console that allows using the [Console API](https://developer.mozilla.org/en-US/docs/Web/API/console) inside Browsers or Runtimes that don't ship with a proper console.
+This is a minimalistic console that allows using the [Console API](https://developer.mozilla.org/en-US/docs/Web/API/console) inside Browsers or Runtimes that don't ship with a proper console, especially for mobile devices.

+brought to you as libre software with joy and pride by [@cookiengineer](http://cookie.engineer).

+Support our libre Bot Cloud via BTC [1CamMuvrFU1QAMebPoDsL3JrioVDoxezY2](bitcoin:1CamMuvrFU1QAMebPoDsL3JrioVDoxezY2?amount=0.5&label=lychee.js%20Support).

+## Overview

 Don't want to deal with Safari or WebKit Mobile and its debugging pipeline of > 4GB+?

+Don't want to deal with `debugger.html` and the whole NPM build toolchain?

-Then worry no more, the HTML5 console is a simple JS file that you can embed like so (make sure it's inside `<head>` !!!).
+Worry no more, the HTML5 console is a simple JS file that you can plug-in whereever and whenever you want.

+Just insert it at the top of `<head>` so it can override the `console` API for other scripts:

 ```html
 <!DOCTYPE html>